aysn3536/-rainmeter-PRTS-/README.md

 If you'd like to contribute to the development of the Raindrop Component, please submit a pull request.
 We welcome all contributions that align with our project's goals and coding standards.

 ## License
-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the component as long as you adhere to the terms of the license.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 ---